mikeslattery/nvim-defaults.vim/README.md

 * The scope of this project is limited to making stock Vim 7, 8 more like nightly Neovim.
 No more; no less.
 * I do not test in environments other than Linux + Tmux.
 I may need assistance with tickets specific to other environments.
 * If you notice no commits in a while, run `nvim-diff.sh` to see if options need to be added.
 Write an issue or pull request.

+### Alternatives

+I have found I can use Neovim everwhere I want with my personal config, even in restricted environments.
+If I don't need Vim, then I don't need this plugin.
+Most preferred by me at top, and most preferred by paranoid corporate policy writers at bottom.

+* AppImage.
+Doesn't require root to install.
+Easy to download and run.
+* Exploded AppImage.
+For when AppImage can't mount.
+It's just a set of user-owned files.
+* Realtime remote sync.
+Edit files locally.
+There are various tools that will synchronize directories over ssh.
+* Neovim and netrw support browsing and editing files over ssh.
+No need to install anything.
+* Vim/Vi.
+If I really have to, I'll use it.
+It's not even that big of deal, if infrequent.
+I have a stripped down version of my `.vimrc` and `.exrc` for my most important mappings.

 ### References and Technical Notes